When She Loved Me: Live performances and cover versions

+American singer Jordan Pruitt covered the song for the compilation album Disneymania 5 (2007).
 Actress and singer Bridgit Mendler covered the song for the compilation album Disneymania 7 (2010), to which Walt Disney Records had personality invited her to contribute.
 Although Mendler was allowed to choose the song she wanted to record, Disney recommended that she cover "When She Loved Me", which she found very beautiful and agreed to record immediately upon listening to it.
 Although the artist had heard the song before, she did not remember much about it or its film until re-listening to the track in its entirety.
 Her first professional recording independent from an acting project, Mendler opted to offer a more upbeat interpretation of the ballad by incorporating guitars into its arrangement while respecting McLachlan's original.
 To help her replicate the power and emotion of the song and its scene, the producers dimmed the lights during Mendler's recording session.
 The cover was released shortly before Toy Story 3.
 Jill Sheets, a writer for the teen magazine Relate Magazine, praised Mendler's vocal performance and called her rendition "stunning".
 British pop group Steps recorded a cover of "When She Loved Me" for their Christmas album Light Up the World (2012).
 While Jeremy Williams-Chalmers of The Yorkshire Times praised the "unquestionable dexterity" of the three female singers' vocals, he found that the track "hardly fits with either the group's signature sound or the album's implicit Christmas joviality."
 Singer Jane Monheit recorded "When She Loved Me" for her album The Heart of the Matter (2013).